henszac/AI-Realistic-Image-Creator/README.md

  ## Buy the source code 💻

 If you are interested in purchasing this project, you can purchase it by purchasing the source code of this application.
-The application is made in PHP and includes information on how to configure it and how to configure the pretrained model or the API.
+The application is made in PHP and includes information on how to configure it and how to configure the model.

 Contact: **https://t.me/henszac** or **contact@henszac.com**